ochrzan/dna-factory/README.md

  2. Run multiple jobs in parallel and merge the resulting VCF files

  ### Increasing Workers (Processes)
- PopFactory uses a parallel processing approach where there is one write process and multiple worker processes that feed rows to the writer process.
-You can increase the throughput of PopFactory by increasing the number of workers:
+ dna-factory uses a parallel processing approach where there is one write process and multiple worker processes that feed rows to the writer process.
+You can increase the throughput of dna-factory by increasing the number of workers:
 <pre>
 python3 pop_factory.py -s 10000 -c 10000 -x 5000000 -f 0.01 <strong>-n 7 -z 2</strong>
 </pre>